INVERTEBRATE PALEONTOLOGY AT CARNEGIE MUSEUM OF NATURAL HISTORY

-For more than a century, staff and colleagues in the Section of Invertebrate Paleontology acquired strategic paleontological and stratigraphic collections to conduct research, enhance museum exhibits, and promote science literacy.
+For more than a century, staff and scientific colleagues in support of the Section of Invertebrate Paleontology acquired strategic paleontological, stratigraphic and geologic specimens to conduct research, enhance museum exhibits, and promote public science literacy.
 The section’s core research endeavors are driven by the paleontological disciplines of the staff, research associates, and potential new research uncovered in the collections and in the field.

 History of Invertebrate Paleontology

-Before the modern period of natural history museums, fossil collecting was generally accomplished by gentleman farmers and naturalists.
+Before the period of established natural history museums of the 19th century, fossil collecting was generally accomplished by gentleman farmers and naturalists.
 The discipline of invertebrate paleontology evolved from the study of biology and geology in the late 18th century.
 The early 19th century saw collecting of invertebrate fossils from strata throughout Europe and Russia.
-In England, William Smith, a canal engineer working in the County Oxfordshire, worked out the occurances between fossils and strata through deductive reasoning, that culminated in the 1815 publication of his color geologic map.
+In England, William Smith, a canal engineer working in the County Oxfordshire, worked out the occurances between fossils and strata through deductive reasoning, that culminated in his 1815 publication of the first color geologic map.
 The contents of Smith’s map are an interpretation of how fossils can be used to correlate with strata, later known as biostratigraphy.
-This idea helped to develop the geologic disciplines of stratigraphy and historical geology.
-Smith’s geologic map was valued by early 19th century paleontologists and geologists who were conducting research and needed to identify rock strata.
-The naming of the first geologic period – the Carboniferous Period in 1822.
+This hypothesis led to the formation of the geologic disciplines of stratigraphy and historical geology.
+Smith’s geologic map was valued by 19th century geologists, paleontologists, and biologists including Charles Lyell and Charles Darwin.
+Smith’s map helped in moving forward the naming of the first geologic period – the Carboniferous Period in 1822.
 Eventually, all 12 geologic time periods were named for the prime fossil bearing strata the Phanerozoic Eon.

 Publications on Section Taxonomic Strengths, Types Specimens, and Rankings